DSXiangLi/DecryptPrompt/README.md

 - RECURRENTGPT: Interactive Generation of (Arbitrarily) Long Text
 - TRAIN SHORT, TEST LONG: ATTENTION WITH LINEAR BIASES ENABLES INPUT LENGTH EXTRAPOLATION :star:

 ### LLM Tunning Practice/Report
+- 更少，质量更高的数据带来质变
+    - LIMA: Less Is More for Alignment :star:
+    - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning -Textbooks Are All You Need
+- 其他
     - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
     - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data
     - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
     - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
     - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation
-- LIMA: Less Is More for Alignment :star:
-- Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning

 ### 提高事实性和解码准确率
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star: